stevearc/Battlecode-Server-Tester/README.txt

 ################
 ## INSTALLING ##
 ################
+If you ran install.sh this step has already been completed.
 To run on bootup, configure the parameters at the top of the etc/init.d/battlecode file and place it in your /etc/init.d directory.
 Then do: sudo update-rc.d battlecode defaults
 Now it will start on bootup and you can manage it with invoke-rc.d